JetStream96/QSimPlanner/src/Server/readme_remote_deployment.txt

 git config credential.helper store git push origin master

 At least push a commit to verify it works without manually typing the password.
+E.g. create an empty file and commit it: echo "" > file

 12. Start the processes in background: cd ..